Justin Currie: Family and personal life

-Currie’s father John Currie was chorusmaster for the Scottish National Orchestra Chorus from 1965 to 1984 and music director of the Los Angeles Master Chorale from 1986 to 1991.
+Currie’s father John Currie was chorusmaster for the Royal Scottish National Orchestra Chorus from 1965 to 1984 and music director of the Los Angeles Master Chorale from 1986 to 1991.

-His cousin is singer-songwriter Nick Currie, the known as "Momus".
+Currie's cousin is singer-songwriter Nick Currie, known as "Momus".

+As of 2013 Currie had been in a relationship for 13 years with his girlfriend Emma.

+In 2024, Currie revealed that he had been diagnosed with Parkinson's disease.